corda/corda/docs/source/generating-a-node.rst

 The node is configured by editing its ``node.conf`` file.
 You install CorDapps on the node by dropping the CorDapp JARs into the ``cordapps`` folder.

+In development mode (i.e. when ``devMode = true``, see :doc:`corda-configuration-file` for more information), the ``certificates`` direcotry is filled in with pre-configured keystores if the required keystores do not exist.
+This ensures that developers can get the nodes working as quickly as possible.
+However, these pre-configured keystores are not secure, to learn more see :doc:`permissioning`.

 Node naming
 -----------
 A node's name must be a valid X.500 distinguished name.
 In order to be compatible with other implementations